For those more advanced guys (and for those trying to learn), here's a list of the methods

 Returns: The model of the device.

-Description: This method does a "show version" and returns the string that identifies the model.
+Description: This method does a "show version" and returns the string that identifies the

 Example: